max123kl/cefjdemos-com-jdm/README.md

 * If you are using clones of the original git sources and would like to pull updates from time time you cn set **Enable Pull** to *Yes*.
 This is used in the *Sources* page of the component menu.
+* **Enable Like or Dislike buttons** These are Thumb up and Thumb down buttons at the bottom of every page.
+An experimental feature to be enabled or disabled as reuired.
+* **Enable Comments form** the central button allows submission of comments without using Thumb up or Thumb down.
 * **Save & Close**

 ## Enable Languages